mixmastamyk/console/docs/readme.rst

 Other template formats are no problem either, ``%s`` or ``${}``.

 Console is lightweight,
-but perhaps you'd like a pre-rendered string in a tight loop for performance reasons.
+but perhaps you'd like a pre-rendered string to be used in a tight loop for performance reasons.
 Simply use ``str()`` to finalize the output then use it in the loop.

 Palette entries work as context-managers as well: